Allison Nordberg Program Leader

 Jason joined the DC Tri Club in 2011 as a member of NTP.
 He had never participated in a race and his only sports background is ice hockey.
 Triathlon has completely changed his life, dropping 40 pounds in just over a year and competing in all distances of multisport from olympic to ironman.
 He works as an engineer who travels 70-80% of the year and is very familiar with balancing work and training while on the road.

 Returning NTP co-lead Mark Raugust joined the DC Tri-Club in 2012 as part of the NTP program.
 Prior to taking up triathlons Mark was an avid cyclist and trained martial arts for 10 years.
-Mark has planned a challenging Tri season for 2014 including his first and second full marathons in addition to a half Ironman and Olympic distance triathlons.
+Mark has planned a challenging Tri season for 2015 including his first full Ironman.
 When not training Mark cooks and does consular work for the U.S. government.